Skip to content

 ---- values here are disallowed and wil be rejected ==== vales here are allowed and will be accepted

-CanStreamData: grpc.UnaryUnaryMultiCallable[frequenz.api.microgrid.microgrid_pb2.ComponentIdParam, google.protobuf.wrappers_pb2.BoolValue] = channel.unary_unary('/frequenz.api.microgrid.Microgrid/CanStreamData', request_serializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.ComponentIdParam.SerializeToString, response_deserializer=google_dot_protobuf_dot_wrappers__pb2.BoolValue.FromString) instance-attribute ¤
+CanStreamData: grpc.UnaryUnaryMultiCallable[frequenz.api.microgrid.microgrid_pb2.ComponentIdParam, google.protobuf.wrappers_pb2.BoolValue] = channel.unary_unary('/frequenz.api.microgrid.Microgrid/CanStreamData', request_serializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.ComponentIdParam.SerializeToString, response_deserializer=google_dot_protobuf_dot_wrappers__pb2.BoolValue.FromString, _registered_method=True) instance-attribute ¤

 Returns whether the component with given ID can stream data.

-ColdStandby: grpc.UnaryUnaryMultiCallable[frequenz.api.microgrid.microgrid_pb2.ComponentIdParam, google.protobuf.empty_pb2.Empty] = channel.unary_unary('/frequenz.api.microgrid.Microgrid/ColdStandby', request_serializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.ComponentIdParam.SerializeToString, response_deserializer=google_dot_protobuf_dot_empty__pb2.Empty.FromString) instance-attribute ¤
+ColdStandby: grpc.UnaryUnaryMultiCallable[frequenz.api.microgrid.microgrid_pb2.ComponentIdParam, google.protobuf.empty_pb2.Empty] = channel.unary_unary('/frequenz.api.microgrid.Microgrid/ColdStandby', request_serializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.ComponentIdParam.SerializeToString, response_deserializer=google_dot_protobuf_dot_empty__pb2.Empty.FromString, _registered_method=True) instance-attribute ¤

 Sets the given component into a cold-standby state, from which it can return into an operational state within at most 2 minutes.